Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Artificial Neural Networks

 For determining the parameters $\boldsymbol{\gamma}$, we use the Adaptive Moment Estimation (Adam) method \cite{kingma2014adam}.
 It is a variant of the stochastic gradient descent method that combines the Root Mean Squared propagation (RMSProp) algorithm \cite{tieleman2012lecture} and momentum method \cite{sutskever2013importance} few other significant modifications, namely the momentum is recorded in the history of the gradient and there is a correction term of the bias for the estimation of the first and second order moments of the gradient.

-Finally, to prevent overfitting and minimize the generalization error we employ four regularization techniques: early stopping (we stop the training at the point of smallest error with respect to the validation dataset), random parameter initialization, dropout \cite{srivastava2014dropout, he2015delving} and batch normalization \cite{ioffe2015batch}.
+Finally, to prevent overfitting and minimize the generalization error we employ four regularization techniques.
+Namely, we will always employ an early stopping criterion, namely we stop the training at the point of smallest error with respect to the validation dataset and random parameter initialization \cite{he2015delving}.
+Moreover, we will test dropout, which consists in randomly omitting the weights and biases of some neurons $(\mathbf z^{(k)})_l$ during the training process \cite{srivastava2014dropout}, and batch normalization, a transformation applied at the end of a layer that normalizes its output by the empirical mean and variance of the minibatch \cite{ioffe2015batch}.
+As we will show in the forthcoming sections, the latter seems not to lead to substantial improvements in our model.

-As we want to use the matrix of the linear system $\mathrm A_h$ as input of the network we employ convolutional neural networks (CNN).
+As we want to use the matrix of the linear system $\mathrm A_h$ as input of the network we employ CNN.
 Their characteristic is that the layer takes the form of a cross-convolution between the input and a matrix $\mathrm{K} \in \mathbb{R}^{ D \times D }$, called \textit{kernel}.
 Three other hyper-parameters control how the convolution is performed: number of filters, stride and zero-padding size.
 Moreover, in the last stage of the layer a pooling function is applied.
 The pooling function is a form of down-sampling that replaces the output of the net at a certain location with a summary statistic of the nearby outputs.
 The aim of the pooling operation is to control the number of parameters and limit the overfitting.
 We refer the reader to \cite{goodfellow2016deep} for more details.